 Writing provides a learner with physical evidence of his achievements and he can measure his improvement.
 It helps to consolidate their grasp of vocabulary and structure and complements the other language skills.
 It helps to understand the text and write compositions.

 It can foster the learner’s ability to summarize and to use the language freely.
 To write flawless language one should excel in the Writing Skills with the help of various methods.
 Importance should be given to composition and creative writing.
 One should also focus on coherence and cohesiveness when it comes to writing a language.

 With these four skills addressed equally while learning English, the learners can be assured of having good communication skills, a great necessity in today’s competitive world.

 It plays a very important part in learning any language.
 Effective listening ensures understanding and it helps improve accuracy when speaking, among other things.
 How can you improve your listening skills?
-By listening actively, i.e. paying attention not only on what is said, but also how it is said.
+By listening actively, i.e. paying attention not only to what is said but also to how it is said.
 So, listen:

-2. To movies, TV shows, news, entertainments, the radio – try the classics.
-If you can watch DVD’s you can watch the movie several times.
+#2.
+To movies, TV shows, news, entertainments, the radio – try the classics.
+If you can watch DVDs you can watch the movie several times.
 Watching with subtitles and then, when you feel more comfortable, without them.
 You can have an English radio at home or on your mobile phone.
-Even if are not actually listening to it, your ears will be getting used to the sounds of the language.
+Even if you are not actually listening to it, your ears will be getting used to the sounds of the language.

 It is often the hardest of the four language skills, but as soon as you can speak a little English there are lots of ways to improve quickly and have tons of fun.

-3. Talk to your classmates in English when you are not in class.
+#3.
+Talk to your classmates when you are not in class.
 You can even make a group to play games, have a meal or just chat together.